Meet Linda

 Artist Bio

-After studying with artists skilled in fiber, paint, and pastel techniques and a two-year mentor program with the Women’s Art Resources of Minnesota (WARM), her work quickly progressed from simple plant print motifs to fine art.
+Snouffer studied with artists skilled in fiber arts, acrylics, watercolors, and pastel techniques.
+After a two-year mentor program with the Women’s Art Resources of Minnesota (WARM), her work progressed from simple plant print motifs to multifaceted fine art.
+A jurist observed that he had never seen work quite like her botanical prints, remarking that she had developed unique printmaking techniques unlike any he had seen in his 35+ year career.

-Her botanical print compositions can be seen in the Dow Gallery in St. Paul and numerous exhibitions throughout the region.
-In addition, her work is a part of permanent collections of Hennepin County Medical Center and the Shoreview Public Library.
+Her landscape compositions can be seen in The Dow Gallery in St. Paul and numerous exhibitions throughout the region.

 Customer Comments